1996scarlet/OpenVtuber/Readme.md

 The Perspective-n-Point (PnP) is the problem of determining the 3D position and orientation (pose) of a camera from observations of known point features.
 The PnP is typically formulated and solved linearly by employing [lifting](https://ieeexplore.ieee.org/document/1195992), or [algebraically](https://openaccess.thecvf.com/content_cvpr_2017/html/Ke_An_Efficient_Algebraic_CVPR_2017_paper.html) or [directly](https://ieeexplore.ieee.org/document/6126266).

 Briefily, for head pose estimation, a set of pre-defined 3D facial landmarks and the corresponding 2D image projections need to be given.
-In this project, we employed the eyebrow, eye, nose, mouth and jaw landmarks in [AIFI Anthropometric Model](https://aifi.isr.uc.pt/Downloads.html) as origin 3D feature points.
-The pre-defined 3D vectors and mapping proctol can be found at [here](PythonClient/pretrained/head_pose_object_points.npy).
+In this project, we employed the eyebrow, eye, nose, mouth and jaw landmarks in the [AIFI Anthropometric Model](https://aifi.isr.uc.pt/Downloads.html) as origin 3D feature points.
+The pre-defined vectors and mapping proctol can be found at [here](PythonClient/pretrained/head_pose_object_points.npy).

 <p align="center"><img src="docs/images/one.gif" /></p>